gopheracademy/gopheracademy-web/content/advent-2015/goaUntanglingMicroservices.md

 that setting a longer timeout down the chain doesn't override the previously set short timeout for example.
 The
 [golang ctxhttp](https://godoc.org/golang.org/x/net/context/ctxhttp)
-(repeat that quickly 5 times) provides a context-aware HTTP client that will honor timeouts and abort requests when a cancelation signal triggers.
+provides a context-aware HTTP client that will honor timeouts and abort requests when a cancelation signal is triggered.
 Having access to the context in all the sub-systems also means that the entire request state is available to them.
 This can be very handy and helps with decoupling the application layers.

 ### Logging